 FORMED & WHY

-The village institute was built during the early part of the 19th century, primarily to provide a place of recreation for young men of the village.
+The village institute was built during the Edwardian period, primarily to provide a place of recreation for young men of the village.
 As well as billiards, table tennis was played and teams entered into local leagues.
 Dances were regularly held, as were whist drives.
 Tea parties for village children and a youth club was formed.

 The building was opened by Mr & Mrs Britton in 1907 and the loans taken out to do the building work were finally paid off in 1912 (and celebrated with a dinner in the White Lion).
 The building and associated work had cost £263.
 In addition £40 was spent on a billiard table, £4 on chairs, £7.75 on whilst tables, £4 on a piano and £4 on crockery.
 Gas was installed and a clock bought making the total about £360.